Estadio Mario Alberto Kempes: History

 In October 2010 the Legislature of Córdoba Province approved the change of name of the stadium to "Mario Alberto Kempes" to honor the former footballer born in the province.
 That changed had been driven by local journalist Claudio Menditto on his article "A tribute for Matador", published in 2008.

-The Mario Kempes stadium was later refurbished in preparation for the 2011 Copa América, and inaugurated on 26 July 2011.
+During 2010 and 2011 the stadium went through a remodelling process.
+The field was sunken 4 metres, the iconic Autotrol scoreboards installed for the 1978 World Cup were replaced with modern video screens, new stands were built to improve the poor view caused by the shallow shape of the stadium and the capacity was increased to 57,000, becoming the third largest stadium in Argentina by seating capacity.
+It was re-opened on 26 June 2011, just 5 days before the start of the 2011 Copa América.
 Works included positioning of roof on grandstands, and an expansion to 57,000 spectators.
 Besides, all the lightning was renovated.
+The stands were fully covered after the cup.

-In 2024, CA Talleres drew an average home attendance of 51,261 at the Estadio Mario Alberto Kempes.
+The record attendance of the stadium dates to 6 May 2013, when in the 9th. round of 2012–13 Torneo Argentino A Talleres defeated Tucumano' team San Jorge, earning promotion to Primera Nacional in front of 62,000 spectators.

 Sporting events

 1978 FIFA World Cup

 During the 1978 FIFA World Cup, the stadium hosted two Group 2 matches, three Group 4 matches and three more during second round.